 Guys, I promise I’m not selling anything.
 I’m just going to explain what it’s like, what it takes, and how you can do it.
 No “10 Steps to Launching a Successful Freelance Writing Business” here.
 In fact, the steps to get started are the same steps to grow as large as you want.
 Those guides are nonsense.

 The entire concept of freelance writing is scalable.
 It can be as small or as large as you’d like.
 If you want to write a piece a week because you enjoy it, this article will show you how.
 But, if you want to leave your day job and become a full-time freelancer, you’ll get an idea of what that’s like as well.
+I’ll cover advice that works for everything from blog writing to magazine writing to technical writing.

 Let’s dig in.